 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issuance of new equity instruments are taken to equity as a deduction, net of tax, from the proceeds.

 Dividends of the Company's shareholders are recognized when the dividends are approved for payment.

-3. Critical accounting estimates, assumptions and judgments
+3. Significant accounting judgments and estimates